RachaNetwork/docs/terms-and-conditions_en.md

 ### 7.3.
 CONTRACT DURATION

-This contract has an indefinite duration, provided the USER complies with the clauses of this contract, as well as with other documents described in clause fourth.
+This contract has an indefinite duration, provided the USER complies with the clauses of this contract, as well as with other documents described in clause 5.

 ### 7.4.
 TERMINATION OF THE CONTRACT